Some Doula FAQ's

 "How will you support me during the birth?"

 Depending on how things go and which birth package you choose, I will be with you in early labour - at your home if you like - or I can meet you at the hospital (wherever you are giving birth.)
 If you have a partner I will teach them how to help you, by guiding them and making sure they feel involved in the process.
 I can offer acupressure, suggestions of movement, other comfort measures.
 I will make sure you understand what's going on and can remind you of your birth preferences along the way.
 I will offer encouragement and make sure you are hydrated, and comfortable.
 I will remind you how to breathe, and how to calm your mind, and also keep your partner calm!
 If you get an epidural, I will make sure you are comfortable and can even suggest changes of position to make sure your baby is still moving down.
-After your baby is born, if you choose to, I will stay with you and assist with breastfeeding and ensure you have a proper latch.
+After your baby is born, if you choose to, I will stay with you and assist with feeding, and ensure you are feeling settled in your recovery stage.

 "Okay, but why do I need a Doula?"